 My little tango dance with this thing called fear

 Eeek!…I have now opened up my own youtube channel and started a couple of video blogs.
-I’m really not sure how long it will last as I’m more of a writer than a talker, and every time I sit down to do one, I cringe with fear…but I’m going to give it a go.
+I’m really not sure how I’m going to go with this, as I’m more of a writer than a talker.
+Every time I sit down to do one, I cringe with fear…but I’m learning to feel the fear and do it anyway.

 But, I’m getting bored.
 I’m tiring of the wrestle, tiring of the tug of war with my fear stories, and sick of the constant dance I have with this thing called fear.
 I’m ready to make friends and put this boring old scratched record to bed.

-My mind says a resounding ‘nooooo’ and tries to bring everything to a grinding halt but my heart says “Yesssss, share your self, push away those fears, wrestle that inner panic to the ground, hide your anxieties, share your learnings and JUST FREAKIN DO IT!”
+Whenever I get the opportunity to find my voice and share my message my mind says a resounding ‘nooooo’ and tries to bring everything to a grinding halt.
+But my heart says “Yesssss, share your self, push away those fears, wrestle that inner panic to the ground, hide your anxieties, share your learnings and JUST FREAKIN DO IT!”
 I take a deep breath in, swear under my breath and I turn the record button to on mode.
 As soon as I begin, I start to relax, I find my groove and I talk.
 It flows, not perfectly, but it flows.